cwendorf/Sourcebook/Summaries/reporting-statistics/tables.md

+# Summaries | Reporting Statistics

-## Summaries: Examples of APA Style Results in Tables
+## Examples of APA Style Results in Tables

 In more complex examples – such as those with multiple outcome variables – it is often preferred to place statistical information in tables rather than in the text.